 Grade 1 Exam piece

-Pieces that sound difficult or impressive does not mean that they are of grade 8 standard, especially when they are a pop piece.
-Richard Clayderman pieces are only of around grade 5 standard, although some of the fill-ins or figurations might sound very impressive, they are just constructed from broken chords (which are taught since grade 1).
+Pieces that sound difficult/fast or impressive does not mean that they are of grade 8 standard, especially when they are a pop piece.
+Some pieces that sound impressive are only of around grade 5 standard, although some of the fill-ins or figurations might sound very impressive, they are just constructed from broken chords (which are taught since grade 1), and some of them are just made of a few chords repeated throughout the piece.
+And there are many grade 8 pieces that don’t sound impressive but are actually more difficult than they seem.
 A Mozart or Beethoven sonata (first movement) or a Chopin nocturne would be of around grade 8 standard.

 I can play grade 8 pieces.
 Therefore my playing standard is grade 8 and I can pass the grade 8 exam.